 If you’re a home/pet owner who has considered using a house sitter and now is ready to try – this article is for you!

-We often get a lot of questions about the normal process for house sitting, especially from home and pet owners using house sitters for the first time.
+We often get a lot of questions about the normal process for house sitting, especially from home and pet owners using in-home pet sitters for the first time.

 We picked the brain of every person we have house sat for and aggregated our own personal experiences to create this guide.
-These are the steps that homeowners use every time.
+These are the steps that homeowners should use to find the perfect in-home pet sitter every time.

 1. Sign up for a House Sitting Website